spring-guides/gs-spring-boot/README.md

 ```

 - `@Configuration` tags the class as a source of bean definitions for the application context.
-- `@EnableAutoConfiguration` tells Spring Boot to get going and start adding beans based on classpath settings, other beans, and various property settings.
+- `@EnableAutoConfiguration` tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
 - `@EnableWebMvc` signals Spring MVC that this application is a web application and to activate key behaviors such as setting up a `DispatcherServlet`.
 - `@ComponentScanning` tells Spring to look for other components, configurations, and services in the the `hello` package, allowing it to find the `HelloController`.